Why Adalo Works for Building a Local Marketplace App

 Accessible Pricing for Every Stage

-Starting with an unlimited free tier for development and testing, then scaling to just $36/month for your first published app, Adalo's pricing empowers makers at every budget level.
-This stands in stark contrast to traditional development costs of $50,000-$150,000+ or alternative platforms that lock essential features behind enterprise tiers.
+Starting with an unlimited free tier for development and testing, then scaling to just $36/month for your first published app with unlimited records and usage, Adalo's pricing empowers makers at every budget level.
+This stands in stark contrast to traditional development costs of $50,000-$150,000+ or alternative platforms that lock essential features behind enterprise tiers or charge unpredictable usage fees.

 Join a Community of Marketplace Makers